Founder & Co-Director of the USask PAWSitive Connections Lab | CLICK HERE to learn

 • Dr. Dell and her team undertook a clinical control trial of adult patients' experiences of pain with and without a therapy dog visit in the Emergency Department.

-• Dr. Dell is also currently working alongside Dr. Erika Penz on a patient oriented project examining the impacts of therapy dog visits on Chronic Obstructive Pulmonary Disease (COPD) patient health.
+• Dr. Dell is also works alongside Dr. Erika Penz on a patient-oriented project examining the impacts of therapy dog visits on Chronic Obstructive Pulmonary Disease (COPD) patient health.

-• In 2018 Dr. Dell joined as a member of the United Kingdom-based Multi-species Dementia Network, where she is currently part of an edited collective exploring how multi-species approaches may advance research, policy and practice approaches within the field of dementia studies.
+• In 2018 Dr. Dell joined as a member of the United Kingdom-based Multi-species Dementia Network, exploring how multi-species approaches may advance research, policy and practice approaches within the field of dementia studies.
+She has been a part of recent studies in this field, in particular with older patients.

 • In 2017 Dr. Dell assisted with therapy dog visits in response to the tragic Humboldt bus crash.
 She was part of the team to receive an Award of Recognition by St. John Ambulance Canada for this.